-Figure 4.1 provides an illustration of the time interval during which a bid becomes misleading with respect to the generator's intentions for dispatch.
-At some point in time following the submission of the initial bid (A) there is a change in market circumstances (B).
-The generator may subsequently change its intentions upon becoming aware of the change in circumstances (C).
+Figure 4.1 provides an illustration of the time interval during which a bid or offer becomes misleading with respect to the generator's intentions for dispatch.
+At some point in time following the submission of the initial bid (A) there is a change or changes in the material conditions and circumstances upon which that initial bid or offer was based (which could include a trader's subjective expectations not being met).
+(B).
+Upon becoming aware of the change in material conditions and circumstances, the generator may change its intentions at dispatch and decide to rebid(C).
 It is at this point in time that the generator's existing offer is no longer reflective of the generator's intentions for dispatch.
 The offer becomes misleading with respect to the generator's intentions until such time that the generator submits a rebid (D) that reflects its true intentions for dispatch (E).